6 Golden Rules To Successfully Using Second-hand Track

 Extra Tip: if you’ve already laid the track, use the camera of a mobile phone to get a track level view along the rails.

-My last rule applies just as much to new track as second track and all gauges not just OO.
-Check the space between the rails, eg the gauge.
+This rule applies just as much to new track as second track and all gauges not just OO.
+Check the space between the rails, e.g. the gauge.

 OO gauge rolling stock needs rails that are 16.5mm apart.
 N gauge requires 9mm of spacing rail to rail while EM gauge mandates 18.2mm, P4 18.5mm and O gauge 31.75 mm between the rails.